awslabs/service-workbench-on-aws/addons/addon-environment-sc-ui/packages/environment-type-mgmt-ui/README.md

-# @aws-ee/base-raas-appstream-ui
+# Addon for Environment Types Management UI

-This package implements UI changes to RaaS to allow AppStream to secure the workspaces.
+This add-on adds UI models and static web content for Environment Types Management APIs.